Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The stochastic Ising model

 From the graphical construction, we have

 whence

 as desired.
-The second part of theorem~\ref{mainfv} for rational values of~$h$ is proved similarly.
-Therefore, it is sufficient to prove theorem \ref{main} for $h$ irrational.
+The second part of Theorem \ref{mainfv} for rational values of $h$ is proved similarly.
+Therefore, it is sufficient to prove Theorem \ref{main} for $h$ irrational.
 For the remainder of the paper, we will assume that it is the case.
-This will allow us to use the result of lemma \ref{irrazionale} which implies the other results on the energy landscape proven in section~\ref{geom}, in particular lemma~\ref{fondo}.
+This will allow us to use the result of Lemma \ref{irrazionale} which implies the other results on the energy landscape proven in Section~\ref{stc}, in particular Lemma \ref{fondo}.

-\section{Isoperimetric results.}
+\section{Isoperimetric results}

-In this section we report some specific results on the energy landscape of the $d$ dimensional Ising model.
-In the two dimensional case, a very detailed description can be found in \cite{NS2,NS1}.
-In three dimensions, the cycle structure is known only near the typical transition paths (see \cite{N2,N1,AC,BAC}).
-In higher dimension, we can compute the communication energy between $\minus$ and $\plus$ by using the results of Neves \cite{N1}, but finer details are still unknown.
-In section~\ref{sie}, we state a discrete isoperimetric inequality which will be used in the proof of lemma~\ref{control}.
-In section~\ref{sir}, we define the so--called reference path.
-Thanks to the isoperimetric results of Neves, we can compute the critical energy~$\Ga_d$ with the help of the reference path.
-This is done in section~\ref{sitm}.
-As a by--product, we prove that the energy $\Ga_d$ depends continuously on~$h$.
-In the inductive proof of theorem~\ref{T2}, we work with mixed boundary conditions, called $n\pm$ boundary conditions.
-In section~\ref{six}, we define the $n\pm$ boundary conditions and we prove the required isoperimetric results in boxes with these boundary conditions.
+In this section we report some specific results on the energy landscape of the $d$-dimensional Ising model.
+In the two-dimensional case, a very detailed description can be found in \cite{NS2,NS1}.
+In three dimensions, the cycle structure is known only near the typical transition paths; see \mbox{\cite{N2,N1,AC,BAC}}.
+In higher dimensions, we can compute the communication energy between $\minus$ and $\plus$ by using the results of Neves \cite{N1}, but finer details are still unknown.
+In Section~\ref{sie}, we state a discrete isoperimetric inequality which will be used in the proof of Lemma \ref{control}.
+In Section~\ref{sir}, we define the so-called reference path.
+Thanks to the isoperimetric results of Neves, we can compute the critical energy $\Ga_d$ with the help of the reference path.
+This is done in Section~\ref{sitm}.
+As a by-product, we prove that the energy $\Ga_d$ depends continuously on $h$.
+In the inductive proof of Theorem \ref{T2}, we work with mixed boundary conditions, called $n\pm$ boundary conditions.
+In Section~\ref{six}, we define the $n\pm$ boundary conditions, and we prove the required isoperimetric results in boxes with these boundary conditions.

-\subsection{An isoperimetric inequality.}
+\subsection{An isoperimetric inequality}

-A $d$ dimensional polyomino is a set which is the finite union of unit $d$ dimensional cubes.
+A $d$-dimensional polyomino is a set which is the finite union of unit $d$-dimensional cubes.
 There is a natural correspondence between configurations and polyominoes.
 To a configuration we associate the polyomino which is the union of the unit cubes centered at the sites having a positive spin.
 The main difference between configurations and polyominoes is that the polyominoes are defined up to translations.
-Neves \cite{N1} has obtained a discrete isoperimetric inequality in dimension~$d$, which yields the exact value of
+Neves \cite{N1} has obtained a discrete isoperimetric inequality in dimension $d$, which yields the exact value of

 where $v\in\N$.
 This value is a quite complicated function of the volume $v$, which is larger than